Advocating for Yourself |

 |

-Remember to take notes during your appointments and meetings.
-It is often helpful to have someone accompany you and be in charge of taking notes.
-After your visits, you may want to share updates with anyone else involved in your planning and care.
-Designate a place where you can write down all of your questions between visits.
+It is helpful to take notes during your appointments and meetings.
+If possible, ask someone to accompany you to take notes and ask questions if needed.
+After your visits, you may want to share updates with anyone else involved in your care.
+It is also important to write down questions or concerns between visits so you will remember what to ask on the next visit.

 Apply for Benefits